 AFE’s scholarship and internship programs hold particular meaning for Lyons: “I’ve graduated several kids from college, and when someone got a $1,000 scholarship, they were over the moon.
 It encourages them to go forward in a particular direction.
 These scholarships and internships that AFE is funding are making a difference for young people right now, helping them get an education that they can then immediately put to use right in our industry.”

 This is why she encourages other retail florists to give, whether in estate planning or making a contribution right now, even if the amount is small: “It could be $5,000 or $500, but if 10 or 50 florists bequeath a similar amount, their gifts add up.
 Even a modest annual contribution of $50 or $100 accumulates in volume.
 It’s a wonderful way to leave a legacy that will grow and grow.”

 To make a tax-deductible contribution to AFE in any amount, click here.

-Fourth in a series honoring members of AFE’s Heritage Circle.
-Created to recognize persons who have made provision for a planned gift to AFE, the Heritage Circle celebrates their significant contributions, enriching our past and securing our future.
+Fourth in a series honoring members of AFE’s Legacy Circle.
+Created to recognize persons who have made provision for a planned gift to AFE, the Legacy Circle celebrates their significant contributions, enriching our past and securing our future.
 For more information, contact Debi Chedester at (703) 838-5211.